Assignment of Credit Hours

 Credit Awarding Process

 The assignment of credits to a course occurs through a formal review process conducted at the appropriate levels of faculty governance.
-Typically this process involves approval at the academic department level, followed by divisional approval, followed by Faculty Council approval.
-Other courses, like topics courses, are approved solely by the academic department offering the course.
-Off campus courses are approved by the Off-Campus Studies Committee.
+Typically this process involves approval at the academic department level, followed by divisional approval, followed by Faculty Council approval. topics courses are approved solely by the academic department offering the course.
+Off campus courses are approved according to the same procedures as other courses but are reviewed by the Off-Campus Studies Committee as well.

 Considering the information listed above, Hartwick College awards credit as follows: